naemon/naemon.github.io/documentation/usersguide/dependencychecks.md

 That's how predictive dependency checks work.
 Simple, eh?

-{{ site.note }}Predictive service dependency checks work in a similiar manner to what is described above.
+{{ site.note }}Predictive service dependency checks work in a similar manner to what is described above.
 Except, of course, they deal with services instead of hosts.{{ site.end }}

 ### Enabling Predictive Checks